hitshydev/markov_groove/README.md

     </a>
 </p>

+MarkovGroove is a small framework, that uses essentia and PrettyMIDI to convert audio files into sequencers that can later be used for machine learning tasks.
+The library got its name from the mathmatician Andrey Markov, since it was designed to be used with HiddenMarkovModels.
+It is part of my bachelor thesis so please cite, if you are using this in a scientific context.

+To use the framework in your project or notebooks just import markov_groove:

+    import markov_groove as mg
+    # Read a mid file
+    project.do_stuff()
+    # Create a sequencer from it
+    project.do_stuff()
+    # Visualize the pattern
+    project.do_stuff()

+There are also some more examples and tutorials under notebooks!

+## Features

+* Read Audio files
+* Read Midi files
+* Create step sequencer from audio files
+* Extract Samples from onset locations

 ## Install prerequisites
+Some libraries are needed prior before using.

 ### Essentia
     sudo apt-get install build-essential libeigen3-dev libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libavresample-dev python-dev libsamplerate0-dev libtag1-dev libchromaprint-dev python-six